gimm-institute/july-2023-rwanda-workshop/docs/a01-overview.md

    macroeconomic assumptions (e.g. central bank macro forecast) and the current state of the financial sector

-1. **Delta scenarios: Macro stress scenarios** build with the macro baseline as the structural point of departure: input into further stress testing frameworks
+1. **Delta scenarios: Macro stress scenarios** build with the macro baseline as the structural point of departure: input into further stress testing frameworks (direct, reverse, conditioning, etc...)

 1. Impact of (alternative) **macroprudential interventions** in such scenarios, aggregative input into cost-benefit analysis discussions